 In particular, the Sprint retrospective gives me the opportunity to reflect every 2-4 weeks and what can be improved, as a constant learning exercise.
 I can voice my opinions and listen to what others have to say.
-The backlog refinement meeting is a good platform to talk with the product stakeholders who bring the requirements and then inspect-and-adapt it during Sprint review meeting.
-Scrum also provided benefit through several instances to inspect and adapt both process and product and saving time as well.
+The backlog refinement meeting is a good platform to talk with the product stakeholders who bring the requirements and then inspect-and-adapt it during the Sprint review meeting.
+Scrum also provided benefits through several instances to inspect and adapt both process and product and saving time as well.

 Now, as a servant leader aka ScrumMaster (and gravitational pull toward Agile Coaching) since 2016, I focused more on developing the team, my success is totally connected with the success of my team.
 Scrum and Agile inspired me to educate myself about leadership, exercise it, understand personal and team growth and maturity — and develop self-awareness.
 Now I am building teams who then build an innovative product and adds value to customer’s business.
-When I am not developing teams then I develop my self.
+When I am not developing teams then I develop myself.

-By facilitating different workshops and events, I intend to create a fun and a learning environment.
+By facilitating different workshops and events, I intend to create a fun and learning environment.
 People have come back and said thank you, a huge energy boost for me.